Outdoor Co-ed Topless Pulp Fiction Appreciation Society

 The Outdoor Co-ed Topless Pulp Fiction Appreciation Society was a group of several dozen women and a few men that had, since August 17, 2011, organized regular gatherings around New York City, meeting to read and discuss books in public while topless.
 The primary objective of the group, besides enjoying the sun and book reading, was to create awareness that New York law allows toplessness in public and to change social attitudes to the exposure of women's breasts.
 The group's blog had reported that there had been no harassment of the participants by the police and very rarely by the public.

+Around March 2021, the group deleted their web site, Facebook, and Twitter accounts.
+The group's current status is unknown.

 Description

 Membership

 The group invited any woman (and a small number of men) to join them and had received a generally favorable reception in the media and by the public.
 The group had more than 100 individuals take part, but depending on the event, typically 3-15 women and one or two men attended.
 Some participants came only once while others were regulars.

 The group actively encouraged new female members to join, inviting "open-minded, free-thinking, body-positive women whose favorite things include reading books and being naked".